 - Homeschool Supplement Form to be completed by the adult educator or homeschool program.

 We expect a competitive applicant to achieve a minimum of 165 in each of the four subject areas, which demonstrates college readiness.
 Along with your GED scores, we review your essay, activities and recommendations holistically in order to determine your admission to Saint Joseph’s University.

 You can choose to meet one-on-one with a representative from the Office of Undergraduate Admission.
-Interviews are not required and are non-evaluative.
-You will not be at a disadvantage if you are unable to interview during the application process.
+Meetings are not required and are non-evaluative.
+You will not be at a disadvantage if you are unable to meet with a counselor during the application process.

 How to Submit Application Materials

 You may also submit your application materials by:

 Office of Undergraduate Admission